A Four-Step Beginner’s Guide to COPPA Compliance

 But if you plan to market your product to kids under 13 in the US, by law you have to ensure that it follows the Children’s Online Privacy Protection Act (COPPA).
 The act regulates how you collect and store personal information of under-13 users in your product.

 And it’s a big deal.
 Companies like Hasbro, Mattel, Viacom, and JumpStart Games were fined in 2016 for violating COPPA.
 And three new lawsuits were announced this month.
-If you saw the latest season of Silicon Valley, like Dinesh and the rest of the Pied Piper crew, you know that COPPA fines are hefty.
+If you saw the last season of Silicon Valley, like Dinesh and the rest of the Pied Piper crew, you know that COPPA fines are hefty.
+Privacy regulations are a hot topic in 2018.
+GDPR is set to take effect in the EU on May 25th.
+And ESRB has proposed modifications to Safe Harbor, with public comments due on May 9th.

 COPPA, like most regulations, can be confusing to navigate, especially if you’re new to the industry.
 That’s why we’ve put together this four-step guide to help you unpack the legalese.